 Here are some guidelines for assessing and taking risks wisely:

-• Consult Experts: Don’t hesitate to seek advice from those who’ve been there, done that.
+- Consult Experts: Don’t hesitate to seek advice from those who’ve been there and done that.
 Their insights can be invaluable in helping you make informed decisions.

 Consider the example of Airbnb.
 When the company was founded, the idea of renting out one’s home to strangers was considered risky.
 However, the founders did their due diligence, started small, and iterated their business model based on feedback and data.
 Today, they have not only mitigated the risks but also revolutionized the hospitality industry.